Eastern Europe - Hen Eggs - Market Analysis, Forecast, Size, Trends and Insights

 Imports in Eastern Europe

-In 2018, the imports of chicken eggs in Eastern Europe stood at X tonnes, jumping by X% against the previous year.
+In 2018, the imports of chicken eggs in Eastern Europe stood at X tons, jumping by X% against the previous year.
 The total imports indicated strong growth from 2007 to 2018: its volume increased at an average annual rate of +X% over the last eleven years.
 The trend pattern, however, indicated some noticeable fluctuations being recorded throughout the analyzed period.
 Based on 2018 figures, chicken egg imports decreased by -X% against 2015 indices.
 The most prominent rate of growth was recorded in 2013 with an increase of X% y-o-y.
-The volume of imports peaked at X tonnes in 2015; however, from 2016 to 2018, imports stood at a somewhat lower figure.
+The volume of imports peaked at X tons in 2015; however, from 2016 to 2018, imports stood at a somewhat lower figure.

 In value terms, chicken egg imports amounted to $X (IndexBox estimates) in 2018.
 Over the period under review, chicken egg imports continue to indicate a relatively flat trend pattern.
 The growth pace was the most rapid in 2014 when imports increased by X% y-o-y.
 In that year, chicken egg imports attained their peak of $X. From 2015 to 2018, the growth of chicken egg imports remained at a lower figure.